jimyoshida/self-taught-devops/ch4/Timeline.md

 The Nimda virus is a malicious file-infecting computer worm.
 It quickly spread, surpassing the economic damage caused by previous outbreaks such as Code Red.
 The first released advisory about this thread (worm) was released on September 18, 2001.

+SHA-2 (Secure Hash Algorithm 2) is a set of cryptographic hash functions designed by the United States National Security Agency (NSA) and first published in 2001.
+They are built using the Merkle–Damgård construction, from a one-way compression function itself built using the Davies–Meyer structure from a specialized block cipher.

+The Advanced Encryption Standard (AES), also known by its original name Rijndael, is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST) in 2001.

 In 2006, a revised version of the protocol, SSH-2, was adopted as a standard.
 This version is incompatible with SSH-1.